Chicago '68

 Films from Third World Newsreel.
 TWN emerged from Newsreel “as a result of organizational restructuring in the mid-70s” (quoted from their website).
 In addition to the Newsreel films above, TWN also lists Chicago Convention Challenge.

 What Trees Do They Plant?
-(1968) Immediately after the events of August 1968, the city of Chicago defended the actions of its police in a one-hour documentary broadcast on 150 TV stations nationwide on September 15, 1968.
-Portions of the film are available from the WPA Film Library.
+(1968) Immediately after the events of August 1968, the city of Chicago commissioned Henry Ushijima Productions to create a film defending the actions of its police.
+The film, which ran one hour, was broadcast on 150 TV stations nationwide on September 15, 1968.
+The Media Burn Archive has digitized the full film, What Trees Do They Plant?

 Seasons Change (1968) In response to What Trees Do They Plant? the American Civil Liberties Union produced a one-hour rebuttal.
 Directed by William C. Jersey.
 Later renamed America Against Itself.